DnD stats explained

 Constitution measures health, stamina, and vital force.
 The DnD Constitution modifier isn't used for any specific skill checks, but it's relevant to feats of endurance like holding your breath, surviving poisons, or going without sleep.

 Typically, a character's maximum hit points increase by their Hit Die plus their Constitution modifier at every level.
-Constitution is also particularly important for spellcasters, who must make Constitution saving throws to maintain concentration on certain DnD spells when they take damage.
+Constitution is also particularly important for spellcasters, who must make Constitution saving throws to maintain concentration on certain spells when they take damage.

 Here's what different Constitution scores mean for a character: